qdriven/low-code-way/README.md

 4. ........

-So What ever you want to build, you need tiny thing in your pockets.

-So try to accumulate different libs, tools for different scenarioes.
+- So What ever you want to build, you need tiny thing in your pockets. pnpm r- So try to accumulate different libs, tools for different scenarioes.

 ## Product, tools or tiny spell